Noaaan/MythicMetals/PATCHNOTES.md

+# 0.10.1
+Hotfix!
+Fixed Osmium tools using the wrong material for stats
+Fixes broken recipes

 # 0.10.0 - Caves and Cliffs
 This update contains the biggest changes in the history of Mythic Metals.
 A lot has been removed from the mod, which includes: